mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Even though those Buddhist scriptures were not mentioned directly by [Buddha](glossary#shakyamuni-buddha), Indian people believe those scriptures are really Buddha’s teaching.
 They don’t have any doubt; they accept perfectly those scriptures as Buddha’s teachings.
 That’s why we don’t know who wrote them.
 But it doesn’t matter; it doesn’t matter.

 Even the [Vimalakirti Sutra](glossary#vimalakirti-sutra), we don’t know who wrote that one.
 Traditionally, [Vimalakirti](glossary#vimalakirti) wrote it – but we are “suspicious” whether such a person existed or not.
-Well, anyway, we don’t know who wrote it, but huge Buddhist scriptures exist.
+Well, anyway, we don’t know who wrote them, but huge Buddhist scriptures exist.

 So those authors were really genuine religious persons, who understood the religious spirit mentioned by [Buddha](glossary#shakyamuni-buddha), and also the tendency of the religious and philosophical thought of those days.